NBISweden/beacon-api-tests/README.md

 `python3 run.py`

 This test assumes a local server running on your machine.
-To test the Swedish beacon, run

-`python3 run.py --host sv`

 See below for other alternatives.

 ## Options